M44 (cyanide device)

 The M-44 consists of a capsule holder, a cyanide capsule, a spring-activated ejector, and a stake.
 Bilingual signs warn about the device.

 When the trap is set, only the capsule holder and capsule protrude above ground level.

 The M44 cyanide device (also called a cyanide gun, cyanide trap, or canid pest ejector) is used to kill coyotes, feral dogs, and foxes.
 It is made from four parts: a capsule holder wrapped with cloth or other soft material, a small plastic capsule containing 0.88 grams of sodium cyanide, a spring-powered ejector, and a 5–7 inch stake.
 To install the trap, the stake is first driven down into the ground, and then the capsule is put in the holder, screwed onto the cocked ejector, and secured to the stake.
 The wrapped capsule holder is smeared with scented bait to attract coyotes and make them bite and pull on it.
 (The use of a bite-and-pull action makes the trap less likely to be set off by non-canine wildlife.)
 When the trap is triggered, the spring propels a dose of sodium cyanide into the animal's mouth, and the sodium cyanide combines with water in the mouth to produce poisonous cyanide gas.

-In addition to the cyanide, the capsule contains a brightly-colored particle marker (orange in capsules used by the Wildlife Services, and yellow in capsules prepared for other users).
+In addition to the cyanide, the capsule contains a brightly colored particle marker (orange in capsules used by the Wildlife Services, and yellow in capsules prepared for other users).

-Development
+Development and history

 The M44 was invented in the 1960s to replace a similar device known as a 'Coyote Getter', which had been in use since the 1930s.
 The Coyote Getter used a .38 Special pistol cartridge case to contain the sodium cyanide mixture, and ejected the cyanide with a primer.
 The wad and cyanide were ejected with great force and could be quite hazardous.
 For example, in 1959 a 15-year-old boy lost one eye when he accidentally set off a Coyote Getter by stepping on it.
 In 1966 a man was hit in the left hand and died from cyanide poisoning, and between 1965 and 1971 at least 17 humans were injured by Coyote Getters.
 In the early 1960s the Fish and Wildlife Service started to develop a safer, spring-loaded replacement device.
-Much of the work was done by James Poteet, a predator control specialist in Midland, Texas who received a patent for the device in 1967.
+Much of the work was done by James Poteet, a predator control specialist in Midland, Texas, who received a patent for the device in 1967.
 The new device was gradually phased into federal management programs beginning in 1967, and by November 1970 it had substantially replaced the Coyote Getter.